 2009 Allan P. Stuart Award for Excellence in Teaching, University of New Brunswick

 2014 Health Researcher of the Month, New Brunswick Health Research Foundation

 Fellow, Canadian Psychological Association

-Jeff Foshay is clinical psychology student.
+Jeff Foshay is a Clinical Psychology student.
 His undergraduate research at St. Francis Xavier University was mainly in the domain of romantic relationships.
 More specifically, he explored the relationship between attachment styles and the way that individuals cope with stress in their romantic relationship.
-He is currently exploring research on the aftermath of break ups, the role of jealousy in romantic relationships, and the impact of ‘light’ infidelities on individual and relationship well-being.

 Lauren Cormier is a Clinical Psychology student.
 She received a Bachelor of Arts in Psychology (Honours), with a minor in Sexuality, Marriage, and Family Studies from the University of Waterloo, and graduated with distinction.
 Her honours thesis investigated the role of rejection sensitivity in forgiving the infidelity of a partner.
 Her broad interests in human sexuality include sexual assault, orgasm, and pleasure-focussed sexual education.
 She is currently exploring the rapidly growing field of sexual technology, or "sextech," and the role it plays in sexual education.